 Norwegian Customs has currently introduced digital customs for a limited number of commercial actors at Svinesund and Ørje.
 Many will be familiar with this concept as express clearance.
 That solution will be transferred to a new platform and will be continued as part of digital customs as of November 2022.

-About the declaration obligation and plan for phasing out direct transport
+About the declaration obligation

 - New customs legislation enters into force.